7assanQ/The-Squid-War/README.md

 - TheSquidWarMultiplayer.exe is the executable file.
    - This is the Multiplayer full game.
    - No need to download any other files this file is the complete Multiplayer game.
-   - Need someone to run a server to host, so after entering the IP address in the game it will join the server.
+   - Need someone to run a server to host, so after entering the IP address and the port in the game it will join the server.
-   - TheSquidWarMultiplayer.exe will run as a single player game if the wrong IP address is enterd of if there is no server hosting the game (just enter any number in the IP address text field).
+   - TheSquidWarMultiplayer.exe will run as a single player game if the wrong IP address, port is enterd or if there is no server hosting the game (just enter any number in the IP address text field).

 ![GameIcon](assets/squid.ico)

 - TheSquidWarServer.exe is the executable file.
    - This is the server GUI for the game.
    - No need to download any other files this file is the complete server app for the game.
-   - Run the app and enter the local IP address to host other players playing the game.
+   - Run the app and enter the local IP address, port to host other players playing the game.

 ![ServerIcon](assets/squidServer.ico)